What we know about the victims of the Maine mass shooting – KION546

 Bryan MacFarlane

-Bryan MacFarlane, 40, was participating in the cornhole tournament at Schemengees when he was killed, his sister Keri Brooks told CNN.
+Bryan MacFarlane was participating inthe cornhole tournament at Schemengees when he was killed, his sister Keri Brooks told CNN.

 MacFarlane, who’s part of the local deaf community, usually goes to Schemengees on Wednesdays where people from the deaf community gather to play cornhole, Brooks said.